icloud-photos-downloader/icloud_photos_downloader/README.md

                                         Folder structure (default: {:%Y/%m/%d})
         --set-exif-datetime             Write the DateTimeOriginal exif tag from file creation date, if it doesn't exist.
+        --convert                       Convert downloaded HEIC files to JPG using ImageMagick.
         --smtp-username <smtp_username>
                                         Your SMTP username, for sending email
                                         notifications when two-step authentication